jan-bogaerts/mark/src/mark/src/mark.md

         return section['__default']
     return this.getDefaultModel()
   ```
-- calculateTokens(messages, model): calculates the nr of tokens used by the input message using the  function getEncoding from the js-tiktoken library
+- calculateInputTokens(messages, model): calculates the nr of tokens used by the input message using the  function getEncoding from the js-tiktoken library
   ```python
     result = { total: 0 }
     encoding = getEncoding(model)